The sun never knew how great it was until it struck the side of a building

 *Installation view from Vachon Gallery at Lee Center for the Arts, Seattle University, 2019

-Photographed by Aunna Moriarty
+photographed by Aunna Moriarty

 second solo exhibition of this work at Holding Contemporary in 2019